CLSherrod/clsherrod.github.io/_pages/now.md

 permalink: /now/
 toc: true
 ---
-Updated on Tuesday July 16th, 2024.
+Updated on Saturday July 20th, 2024.

 ## Currently Doing
 I'm a writer.
 I’m currently writing a book about my [electromagnetic hypersensitivity](/emf) from my gran mal seizure and what I learned from it (a lot).